Height reduction for local uniformization of varieties and non-archimedean spaces: Local uniformization for schemes

 \subsubsection{Regular pairs}

 Let $X$ be a scheme and $D\subseteq X$ a closed subscheme.
 We say that $(X,D)$ is a {\em regular pair at} a point $x\in X$ if $X$ is regular at $x$ and $D$ is an snc divisor at $x$.
 This terminology is not standard, especially because we exclude non-strict normal crossings, but this will be convenient.
+Also, if $D$ is a closed subset, then we automatically view it also as a reduced closed subscheme.